hashicorp/terraform-provider-azuread/docs/resources/group.md

 * `mail_nickname` - (Optional) The mail alias for the group, unique in the organisation.
 Required for mail-enabled groups.
 Changing this forces a new resource to be created.
 * `members` - (Optional) A set of members who should be present in this group.
 Supported object types are Users, Groups or Service Principals.
 * `owners` - (Optional) A set of owners who own this group.
 Supported object types are Users or Service Principals.

+-> **Group Ownership** Terraform always adds its own principal as a group owner to ensure that groups can continue to be managed.
+Microsoft 365 groups are required to have at least one owner which _must be a user_ (i.e. not a service principal).
+If you are running Terraform with an Azure AD user principal, you do not need to specify any owners for a group.
+However, we recommend always specifying at least one user as an owner in your configuration to avoid potential API errors during future apply operations.

 * `prevent_duplicate_names` - (Optional) If `true`, will return an error if an existing group is found with the same name.
 Defaults to `false`.
 * `provisioning_options` - (Optional) A set of provisioning options for a Microsoft 365 group.
 The only supported value is `Team`.
 See [official documentation](https://docs.microsoft.com/en-us/graph/group-set-options) for details.
 Changing this forces a new resource to be created.
 * `security_enabled` - (Optional) Whether the group is a security group for controlling access to in-app resources.
 At least one of `security_enabled` or `mail_enabled` must be specified.
 A group can be security enabled _and_ mail enabled.